tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 huge impact on RSA, FFDH, and ECC which are currently used in TLS.
 In 2016, the US National Institute of Standards and Technology started a multi-year effort to standardize algorithms that will be "safe" once quantum computers are feasible {{PQC}}.
-First IETF discussions happened around the same time {{CFRGSLIDES}}.
+First discussions in the IETF IETF community happened around the same time {{CFRGSLIDES}}.

 In 2024 NIST released standards for {{ML-KEM}}, {{ML-DSA}}, and {{SLH-DSA}}.